doctrine/phpcr-odm/README.markdown

 TODO: Improve event listener markup doc.

-If you give the document @HasLifecycleCallbacks then you can use @PostLoad and friends to have doctrine call a method without parameters on your entity.
+If you put the annotation @HasLifecycleCallbacks into the document class doc, you can use @PostLoad and friends to have doctrine call a method without parameters on your entity.

 You can also define event listeners on the DocumentManager with
 $dm->getEventManager()->addEventListener(array(<events>), listenerclass);
 Your class needs event name methods for the events.
 They get a parameter of type Doctrine\Common\EventArgs.
 See also http://www.doctrine-project.org/docs/orm/2.0/en/reference/events.html

  * preRemove - occurs before a document is removed from the storage